-This project focuses on the AppCampus initiative funded by Microsoft and Nokia to attract novel high- quality apps to the Windows Phone ecosystem by providing selected application developers with grants in return for temporary exclusivity of the application to the Windows Phone store.
-It will examine how application developers use competitive and institutional strategies in their efforts to create successful applications.
-A second research area considers how multiple ecosystems compete for complementors and how innovations within the ecosystem affect the competitive positions of different participants, and of the ecosystem as a whole.
+This project focused on the AppCampus initiative funded by Microsoft and Nokia to attract novel high-quality apps to the Windows Phone ecosystem by providing selected application developers with grants in return for temporary exclusivity of the application to the Windows Phone store.
+It examined how application developers use competitive and institutional strategies in their efforts to create successful applications.
+A second research area considered how multiple ecosystems compete for complementors and how innovations within the ecosystem affect the competitive positions of different participants, and of the ecosystem as a whole.

 Key Research Questions

-The project is arranged around 2 key areas of investigation:
+The project was arranged around two key areas of investigation:

 - What are effective complementor strategies for competition and innovation in platform-based markets?
 Semi-structured interviews with developers in combination with secondary data sources will be used to build an in-depth understanding of the use of competitive and institutional strategies behind the development and positioning of mobile device apps, before their effectiveness is assessed using data on downloads, revenues and user ratings.